lorforlinux/docs.beagleboard.io/boards/beagleconnect/freedom/demos-and-tutorials/using-zephyr.rst

 Required
 ========

-* BeaglePlay
+* BeaglePlay with provided antennas

-* BeagleConnect Freedom
+* BeagleConnect Freedom with provided USB cable

 * 2x 5V/3A USB power adapters

+* USB Type-C cable for use with BeaglePlay

 Recommended
 ===============